Approximate Message Passing for Quantum State Tomography: Quantum State Tomography

-Many interesting states are low rank, including pure states (which have rank equal to one).
-In Section~\ref{subsec:higher-rank-states} and Appendix~\ref{appen:photon-error-model} below, we describe a noise model on a photonic quantum device for which the rank grows at most linearly in $n$, which also generates low-rank states for sufficiently large $n$.
+Many interesting states are low-rank, including pure states (which have rank equal to one).
+In Section~\ref{subsec:higher-rank-states} and Appendix~\ref{appen:photon-error-model}, we describe a noise model on a photonic quantum device for which the rank grows at most linearly in $n$, which also generates low-rank states for sufficiently large $n$.

 As we detail further in the next section, AMP is an iterative technique that, with the appropriate design modifications, can be applied to QST for low-rank states.